-A visit to Sigiriya is an adventure that takes one back in history, art and culture.
+A visit to Sigiriya Rock in Sri Lanka is an adventure that takes one back in history, art and culture.
 Apart from melodrama, romance, intrigue and the grandiose life that surrounds the rock fortification of Kassapa, the tales of its rediscovery in the 19th century are as captivating.

 An evening’s musing on these stories of our ancients and not so ancients has often been an exhilarating experience.
 Especially if you have spent the morning climbing the rock and exploring its environs.

 According to records the first to rediscover Sigiriya was Jonathan Forbes, a British military officer.
 Forbes and two of his friends set out on horseback from Polonnaruwa in search of Sigiriya and were the first to re-discover the lost citadel in the jungle in 1831.

 Forbes returned to Sigiriya in 1833 to explore its environs and he reported the existence of plaster laid on the rock and painted over in bright colours above the walled gallery especially, in places sheltered from the elements.
 But he did not describe the paintings.

 An anonymous writer in 1851 published an account of his visit to Sigiriya, describing the long gallery wall and the rock surface opposite “covered with a thick coat of polished chunam, as white and bright as if it were only a month old”.
 He recorded that the plaster was covered with paintings chiefly of lions, from which circumstances he said the name Singagheery, Sihaghery, or Seegiry was given to the site.
 However no other visitor had noted or reported any paintings of lions at Sigiriya.